zmoore371/Homework-Week-4/README.md

 # Homework Week 4 JavaScript Quiz Project

-This homework was to create html pages, style them with CSS and make them functional through JavaScript.
-The simple quiz is comprised of 3 html pages, 2 JavaScript files and 2 CSS style sheets.
+This homework was to create a JavaScript quiz by creating html pages, styling them with CSS and then making them functional with JavaScript.

 ## Instructions for use